-Prior to 1989 technologies was very much proprietary, were technology companies often built the hardware, operating system and the applications.
-Personal computers were invented back in 1975, the first Apple I, came in 1976, not before the 1980 it became a general public product.
+Prior to 1989 technologies were very much proprietary, were technology companies often built the hardware, operating system and the applications.
+Personal computers were invented back in 1975, the first Apple I, came in 1976, not before 1980 it became a general public product.

-It took time in the early days for technology to mature, there were technology hurdles to overcome such as cpu speed, memory and storage.
-The first server I worked on was a Philips Telecommunication computer 8 bit cpu that had 16kb memory limited, overtime in got better we got 32kb, then 64kb then the big leap to 128 kb – with these limits, we still manage to create solution for the financial industry at the time.
+It took time in the early days for technology to mature, there were technology hurdles to overcome such as CPU speed, memory and storage.
+The first server I worked on was a Philips Telecommunication computer 8-bit CPU that had 16kb memory limited, overtime in got better we got 32kb, then 64kb then the big leap to 128 kb – with these limits, we still manage to create a solution for the financial industry at the time.

 Here is a great article on the history of computer data storage.

-Another hurdle was networking, most of the networking in the 1980s, was using networking protocols that was invented for terminal connecting to mainframes e.g. IBM 3270, IBM SNA.
+Another hurdle was networking, most of the networking in the 1980s was using networking protocols that were invented for terminal connecting to mainframes e.g. IBM 3270, IBM SNA.

-I worked on retail banking applications and self service banking solutions in the 1980s, our systems that we delivered to our clients used mostly IBM SNA to connect to mainframes or the IBM 3270 which we used with the Automatic Teller Machines (ATM) to connect to the ATM controller.
+I worked on retail banking applications and self-service banking solutions in the 1980s, the systems that we delivered to our clients used mostly IBM SNA to connect to mainframes or the IBM 3270 which we used with the Automatic Teller Machines (ATM) to connect to the ATM controller.

 When TCP/IP came, that changed the networking as we knew it, TCP/IP became the default standard for networking which we use today.
-This open up the doors for the creation of public Internet, and made people all connected over the world and the early smartphones were introduced in 1995.
+This opens up the doors for the creation of the public Internet and made people all connected over the world and the early smartphones were introduced in 1995.

-I remembered two projects I worked on in the mid 1980’s, these was futuristic projects one was about the “The Paperless Office” the project was initiated to look at reducing papers in offices, and to digitize all documentations.
-The other project was “Branch banking for the 1990s”, was looking at reducing the risk for robberies and the management of cash in bank branches.
+I remembered two projects I worked on in the mid-1980s, these were futuristic projects one was about the “The Paperless Office” the project was initiated to look at reducing papers in offices and to digitize all documentations.
+The other project was “Branch banking for the 1990s”, which was looking at reducing the risk for robberies and the management of cash in bank branches.